- Download our Moving to Washington DC Guide (PDF)

 Cost of groceries in Washington, DC

-The cost of groceries in Washington can be rather steep, especially for organic and speciality products.
-However, there are still ways to manage one's grocery budget by shopping at chain supermarkets and bulk stores.
-It's wise for new arrivals to shop around and find the stores that match their preferences and budget.
+The cost of groceries in Washington, DC, can be rather steep, especially for organic and speciality products.
+However, there are still ways to manage your grocery budget, such as by shopping at chain supermarkets and bulk stores.
+It’s wise to shop around and find the shops that match your preferences and budget.
 Supermarkets located in upscale areas tend to have higher prices, so exploring different areas for grocery shopping may yield savings.

 Farmers’ markets are popular in Washington and can provide fresh, locally sourced produce, often at competitive prices.
 Buying in season and taking advantage of special offers and discount cards at local supermarkets can also help reduce the grocery bill.